 - Remember to be gentle with the surface.

 - Restrict the use of toothbrush on latex, as the scrubbing may damage the paint.

 Metal cabinets are not as hard to clean as wood cabinets.
 Here are a few tips and tricks to keep your metal cabinet fresh and clean.

 - Use soapy water or vinegar.

 - Restrict yourself from using baking soda as it can scratch the metal surface.

 - For harsh stains and dirt, you can use alcohol.
-If that does work you can try professional metal / stainless steel cleaner.
+If that works, you can try a professional metal / stainless steel cleaner.

 - Don’t use excessive amounts of water as this can provoke erosion.

 The best way to fight the grease off kitchen cabinets is to avoid it.
 Making sure you wipe the cupboards regularly.
-It will prevent you from all the headache.
-Don’t forget to dust regularly, because this is one of the reasons for the grease and grime to build up in your kitchen.
+It will prevent you from all the headaches.
+Don’t forget to dust regularly, because this is one reason for the grease and grime to build up in your kitchen.